Quantelytics/QuantelAI-Policies/source/sections/26-data_protection_policy.md

 </tr>
 <tr>
 <td width="13%">Smart Phones and tablet devices (such as iPads)</td>
-<td width="13%">The use of smart phones to access Confidential data, such as through email, puts that data at higher risk of unintended disclosure Individuals accessing Confidential Data via their such a device must comply with the standards set forth in <a href="http://www.bu.edu/policies/minimum-security-standards/">minimum security standards</a>.</td>
+<td width="13%">The use of smart phones to access Confidential data, such as through email, puts that data at higher risk of unintended disclosure Individuals accessing Confidential Data via their such a device must comply with the standards set forth in minimum security standards.</td>
 </tr>
 <tr>
 <td rowspan="3" width="13%"><strong>Storing</strong></td>